mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 Vizro components are named using lower case:

-> "Here is a guide to using containers..."
+> Here is a guide to using containers...

 Use code font when referring to the component as a class or object:

-> "To add a `Container` to your page..."
+> To add a `Container` to your page...

 ## Bullets
 * Capitalize the first word, and end the bullet with a period.